mark-dce/vagrant-ubuntu/README.md

 function as a Vagrant box.
 The intent is to provide a consistent clean base to run additional Hydra deployment scripts against.

-You are encouraged to look at the file `vars.sh` to modify the configuration to best suit your needs.
+You are encouraged to look at the ./build_box.sh #variables section to modify the configuration to best suit your needs.
 In particular, take note of the location of the ISOs (which aren't include in the git repository):